 Attorney Friedman has defended many clients accused of Internet offenses.
 As a result of this experience, Mr. Friedman has learned that the key to mounting an effective defense is a thorough understanding of the many technical issues that frequently arise in these matters.
 Mr. Friedman uses skilled and experienced technicians and computer experts to help understand the facts surrounding each client's case, and to develop a meaningful defense strategy that can lead to a positive outcome.Internet Sex Crime Defense Lawyer

 Cases involving Internet-related sex crimes pose special problems.
 In child pornography cases, many questions must be answered during the investigative phase.
 How did the images come to the computer of the accused?
 Were they intentionally or inadvertently downloaded?
 Are the images of real minors, or are they virtual images?
 Do the images consist of still shots or videos?
 How many images did the defendant have at the time of arrest?
 Further, Internet pornography cases often involve issues arising from addictive behavior that may factor into the resolution of the charges.
 Charges involving solicitation of a minor pose different but equally vital questions.

-If you have been accused of an offense related to the Internet or use of a computer, James S. Friedman, LLC, can defend you.
+If you have been accused of an offense related to the Internet or use of a computer, we can defend you.
 Call toll free at 800-361-6554 or contact us online to schedule an initial consultation to discuss your case and explore your options.